Menu

 Enhancement subjects

-Design & Technology: Mechanical systems: Pneumatic toys
+Design & Technology: Erupting Volcanoes

 MFL: Spanish

-PE is on a Wednesday and a Friday this term.
+PE is on a Wednesday and a Thursday this term.
 Children are to come to school wearing their PE kits on these days.

 Educational visits this term: